Reiko Kuroda

 Reiko Kuroda (黒田 玲子, Kuroda Reiko) is a Japanese chemist who is a professor at the Department of Life Sciences at the University of Tokyo.

 Early life and education

-Kuroda was born in Akita but grew up in Miygai, on the island of Honshu, Japan.
+Kuroda was born in Akita but grew up in Miyagi, on the island of Honshu, Japan.
 She obtained her MSc (1972) and PhD (1975) in Chemistry from the University of Tokyo.
 Her doctorate focused on determining the stereochemistry of metal complexes.

 Career

 After her PhD, Kuroda worked at King's College London and the Institute of Cancer Research in the UK before returning to Japan in 1986.
 In 1992 she became the first woman to be made full professor of natural sciences at the University of Tokyo.